Daisy Bell logoDaisy Bell logo in script with a white daisy on blue background

 Looking for some wood blocks?
 Here's a great 60-piece set from Melissa & Doug!

-On an emotional level, we were moved by our SLP's patience and curiosity about our deaf infant's sounds.
+On an emotional level, we were moved by our SLP's patience and curiosity about our infant's sounds.
 It was a striking reminder and a moment of dignity.
 This was her journey.

 Wait time is when you pause 7 to 10 seconds after speaking to give baby time to process sound.
 As we practiced wait time, we began to enjoy those little pauses (which seem to last forever!) as our minds filled with curiosity.
-What was our baby was going to say?
+What was our baby going to say?

 Paying attention to our baby's sounds helped us to see the many tiny victories in her hearing loss journey.